 - Attributes: Features or characteristics of the product or other alternative of interest, with two or more levels of performance / achievement.

 - Part-worth utilities: Values (or weights) representing the relative importance of the attributes.

 - Concepts (or Profiles): Combinations of attributes representing particular products or other alternatives of interest.

 Choice-based conjoint analysis

-Applying the PAPRIKA method, 1000Minds estimates part-worth utilities by asking decision-makers to choose from pairs of concepts, involving a trade-off between the attributes.
-Hence this type of Conjoint Analysis is known as ‘choice-based’.
+1000Minds implements the PAPRIKA method to determine decision-makers’ part-worth utilities –representing the relative importance of the attributes – by asking questions based on choosing between pairs of concepts involving trade-offs between the attributes.
+Hence this type of Conjoint Analysis is referred to as being ‘choice-based’.